-- Student-designed Invention, Prototype, Computer Applications or Engineering/Design Project in which the student researcher is the only person testing the invention, prototype or computer application and the testing does not pose a health or safety hazard.
-The only exception is a single adult guardian or Adult Sponsor/QS/DS when the testing requires an adult tester.
-It is recommended that a Risk Assessment Form (3) be completed. - Data/record review studies (e.g., baseball statistics, crime statistics) in which the data are taken from preexisting data sets that are publicly available and/or published and do not involve any interaction with humans or the collection of any data from a human participant for the purpose of the student's research project. - Behavioral observations of unrestricted, public settings (e.g., shopping mall, public park) in which all of the following apply: - a. the researcher has no interaction with the individuals being observed - b. the researcher does not manipulate the environment in any way and - c. the researcher does not record any personally identifiable
+- Student-designed Invention, Prototype, Computer Applications, Engineering/Design Project or Consumer Product Testing in which the student researcher is the only person testing the invention, prototype, computer application or consumer product and the testing does not pose a health or safety hazard. - a.
+The exemption can also apply when the human participant testing is a single adult guardian or Adult Sponsor/QS/DS when the testing requires an adult tester. - b.
+It is required that a Risk Assessment Form (3) be completed for all such projects. - c.
+IRB review and pre-approval is required if the project involves more than the student researcher or any

-- 4. Projects in which the student receives pre-existing/ retrospective data in a de-identified/anonymous format which complies with both of the following conditions: - a. the professional providing the data certifies in writing that the data have been appropriately de-identified before being given to the student researcher and are in compliance with all privacy and HIPAA laws, and - b. the affiliated fair SRC ensures that the data were appropriately de-identified by review of the written documentation provided by the supervising adult(s).
+- introduction of a human variable or factor in the testing of a consumer product/invention/prototype/application (e.g., amount of sleep, strength or endurance of tester, etc.). - Data/record review studies (e.g., baseball statistics, crime statistics) in which the data are taken from preexisting data sets that are publicly available and/or published and do not involve any interaction with humans or the collection of any data from a human participant for the purpose of the student's research project. - 3.
+Behavioral observations of unrestricted, public settings (e.g., shopping mall, public park) in which all of the following apply: - a. the researcher has no interaction with the individuals being observed - b. the researcher does not manipulate the environment in any way and - the researcher does not record any personally identifiable data. - 4.
+Projects in which the student receives pre-existing/ retrospective data in a de-identified/anonymous format which complies with both of the following conditions: - a. the professional providing the data certifies in writing that the data have been appropriately de-identified before being given to the student researcher and are in compliance with all privacy and HIPAA laws, and - the affiliated fair SRC ensures that the data were appropriately de-identified by review of the written documentation provided by the supervising adult(s).